Keystores Management

 FilesystemKeystoreServiceImpl

-The org.eclipse.kura.core.keystore.FilesystemKeystoreServiceImpl factory provides a KeystoreService implementation that stores the private keys and certificates as a file.
-The user can customise the following options:
+The org.eclipse.kura.core.keystore.FilesystemKeystoreServiceImpl factory offers a KeystoreService implementation that stores private keys and certificates in a file.
+Users can customize the following options:

-• Keystore Path: identifies the path in the filesystem.
-If the keystore file does not exists, a new file will be created.
-The value cannot be empty.
+• Keystore Path: Specifies the path in the filesystem.
+If the keystore file does not exist, a new file will be created.
+This value cannot be empty.

-• Randomize Password: a boolean flag that allows the user to specify if the keystore password needs to be randomised at the next framework boot.
-If set true, the framework will try to access the identified keystore and randomise the password.
-The new password will be persisted in the framework snapshot.
-Once successfully randomised, the flag will be automatically set to false by the framework.
+• Randomize Password: A boolean flag that allows the user to indicate whether the keystore password should be randomized at the next framework boot.
+If set to true, the framework will attempt to access the specified keystore and randomize the password.
+The new password will be saved in the framework snapshot.
+Once successfully randomized, the flag will be automatically set to false by the framework.

 PKCS11KeystoreServiceImpl

-The org.eclipse.kura.core.keystore.PKCS11KeystoreServiceImpl factory provides a KeystoreService implementation that allows to access a PKCS11 token through the SunPKCS11 implementation.
+The org.eclipse.kura.core.keystore.PKCS11KeystoreServiceImpl factory provides a KeystoreService implementation that enables access to a PKCS11 token through the SunPKCS11 implementation.

-At the moment this type of KeystoreService provides read only access to the underlying token, operations such as adding or removing entries will fail.
+Currently, this type of KeystoreService only offers read-only access to the underlying token; operations such as adding or removing entries will not succeed.

-It is possible to use the entries provided by a PKCS11KeystoreServiceImpl for SSL authentication.
+Entries provided by a PKCS11KeystoreServiceImpl can be utilized for SSL authentication.

-The available configuration options closely match the parameters provided by the SunPKCS11 implementation, see the official documentation for more details.
+The available configuration options align closely with the parameters specified by the SunPKCS11 implementation.
+For more information, refer to the official documentation.

-In particular, the official documentation contains a section that explains how the PKCS11 objects are mapped to Java KeyStore entries.
+Notably, the official documentation includes a section detailing how PKCS11 objects are mapped to Java KeyStore entries.

-The only required parameter is the PKCS11 Implementation Library Path parameter.
-It is usually also necessary to specify the token user pin as the Pin parameter.
+The only required parameter is the PKCS11 Implementation Library Path.
+It is often necessary to specify the token user PIN using the Pin parameter as well.

-The configuration parameters are mapped to the SunPKCS11 provider parameters in the following way:
+The configuration parameters correspond to the SunPKCS11 provider parameters in the following manner:

 Kura ParameterSunPKCS11 ParameterNotes